windingtree/org.id/docs/README.md

 ## The Contracts

-### Contract Registry
+### WTContracts

-This contract will list and provide each important contract of the platform, saving his name, address and version and it will be only accessible by the WT founding team.
+This contract will list and provide each important contract of the platform, saving its name, address and version and it will be owned by the DAO.

-### WT Index
+### WTIndex

-This contract will index and list every hotel and airline of the platform, it will index hotels by geological location, country, city and name.
+This contract will index and list every hotel and airline of the platform, it will index hotels by geolocation, country, city and name.
 And it will index all airlines by their name and flight routes.

-### WT Keys Registry
+### WTKeysRegistry

 On WT the users will be available to send value and data using Líf tokens.
 The users can send data beetwen each other without spending Líf and only paying the mining fee of the Etehreum network.
-They can register a public key on the WT-Keys-Registry that will be used by another users to send encrypted data between them.
+They can register a public key on the WTKeysRegistry that will be used by other users to send encrypted data between them.
-In short terms: This contract will allow the sending of encrypted data between users.

 ### Indexed